eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/behaviour-twin-kit/adoption-view/architecture.md

 5. **Resolve actual usage data and service provider by component ID:** <br/> The Knowledge Agent resolves the sub-component of interest, its supplier and the actual related data by the component's ID.

-6. **Fetch data:** <br/> The data (parameter for prognosis functions) are fetched from the data provider's bound data source.
+6. **Fetch data:** <br/> The data (parameters for prognosis functions) are fetched from the data provider's bound data source.
 They are transferred into graph representation by a provisioning agent (data binding agent).

 7. **Transfer data and deploy sub-skill:** <br/> The fetched data and a sub-skill (logic for calling the calculation service) are transferred to the calculation service provider's Knowledge Agent via EDC connectors.

-8. **Calls service and fetch result:** <br/> The calculation service (prognosis functions) is called.
-The data (parameter for the prognosis function) are translated into the format the service requires.
+8. **Call service and fetch result:** <br/> The calculation service (prognosis function) is called.
+The data (parameters for the prognosis function) are translated into the format the service requires.
 This is automatically done by an remoting agent (service binding agent), which is statically configured by service bindings.
 The result of the service then is translated back into graph format by the remoting agent.

 9. **Return result:** <br/> The result is transferred to the invoker of the sub-skill (here, it is the data provider) via EDC connectors.